coleygroup/dipolar_cycloaddition_dataset/README.md

 9. pip 2.22
 10. rdchiral 1.1

 Additionally, in order to execute the autodE high-throughput reaction profile computation workflow, Gaussian09/Gaussian16 needs to be accessible.
+More information about the autodE module can be found [here](https://github.com/duartegroup/autodE).

 ### Conda environment
 To set up the conda environment: